Earth's weather happens inside the Sun's weather!

 Our “How's the weather on other planets?” page takes you on a tour of the nasty weather on other planets and moons in the solar system.
 Thank goodness we have only Earth's weather to worry about, right?

 Our star—the Sun—is a bubbling, boiling ball of fire.
 See Picture 1 to the right.
 It constantly belches out great clouds of hot gas.
 This gas is all charged up with electricity, too.
 This stuff travels at astounding speeds, some of it right toward Earth!
 This means that Earth’s weather happens inside the Sun’s weather!

 Thank goodness Earth’s magnetic field (see Picture 2) and atmosphere protect us from most of this blast.
 Otherwise, the Sun’s weather would be OUR weather.
 Yikes!

 However, we are still affected by the Sun’s atmosphere and its violent activities.
 We call this part of our weather “space weather,” because it comes to us through space from the Sun.

 Faster Than a Hurricane!

-The solar wind blows at about 600,000 to 2,000,000 that’s two million miles per hour!
+Solar wind blows at about 600,000 to 2,000,000 miles per hour.
+That’s two million miles per hour!
 The solar wind flows around obstacles, such as planets and moons.
 However, if a planet has a magnetic field, as Earth does, the charged particles flow around the magnetic field.
 The solar wind pushes on the magnetic field, flattening it on the side facing the Sun, and pushing it out into a long tail on the opposite side.
 See the Picture 3 video.

 You can’t see Earth’s magnetic lines of force.
 But if you have ever used a compass to find which way is north, you have seen one effect of these lines of force.
 The compass needle lines up right alongside the lines of force, which come out of the Earth’s magnetic South Pole and enter Earth’s magnetic North Pole.
 See Picture 4.